BLCM/bl3mods/Apocalyptech/loot_changes/early_bloomer/README.md

 Unlocks all weapon types, elements, manufacturers, anointments, etc, from the very beginning of the game, in addition to unlocking all available inventory slots.

+This mod also allows use of the Eridian Resonator from the beginning of the game (the device that lets you harvest Eridium clusters).
+It does *not* unlock the Analyzer, which translates the Eridian messages -- I wasn't able to figure out how to do that one via mods.
+The Analyzer can be unlocked with savegame editing, though.

 The first few chests encountered in Covenant Pass are still locked to providing pistols-only, but you'll start seeing the full variety of in-game pistols even from that point.
 The mod also removes the level-locking of the Polyaimorous, Wedding Invitation, and Superstreamer -- to make use of those, you'd likely need to be using my Expanded Legendary Pools mod.

-This mod does *not* unlock the Eridian Resonator or Translator -- I wasn't able to figure out how to do those via mods.
-Those can be unlocked with savegame editing, though, so I'm unlikely to try for that any longer in here.

 **Compatibility Info:**